The Presettlement Forest

 00Note 9 Nathaniel Michler, "Pt.
 Caution Military Reserve," Sept.
 23, 1874, Shaw Island file, box 12, Military Reservation Maps, NARA (Pacific-Alaska Region), Seattle. (return to text)

 00Note 10 Robert A. Haberstam, Ass't Engineer, to N. Michler, Feb.
 2, 1875, Correspondence, box 1, Military and Indian Reservations, NARA (Pacific-Alaska Region), Seattle. (return to text)

 00Note 11 G.H.
 Burton to Assistant Adjutant General, Dept. of the Columbia, Feb.
 1, 1876, copy in Military Reserves on file at Lopez Historical Museum, Lopez Island, Washington.
 The assessor described McCarty's open land as "cleared," which implies that vegetation had been cut out.
 If it could confirmed that trees were logged out, that information would contradict the present thesis that no forest preceded the prairie at Point Caution.
-More likely, however, the assessor casually described what he saw: a treeless opening edged by forest. (return to text)
+More likely, however, the assessor casually misinterpreted the treeless opening edged by forest as a created condition rather than a natural one when he assigned the participle "cleared" rather than the more neutral adjective "clear". (return to text

 00Note 12 G.H.
 Richards, "Haro and Rosario Straits," 1859, Map Collection, University of Washington Libraries, Seattle; a copy is available online at www.wsulibs.wsu.edu/digital s.v.
 "Early Washington Maps," and see below. (return to text)